InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 But God didn't save me so that I could be overwhelmed by my ineptitude.
 He saved me so that I could be in awe of His transforming power.

 When God saved you and me, He covered us with the cloak of His righteousness.
 That means, when He looks at us, He sees, not our failures, but His success.
-God made His son Jesus, “to be sin for us, who knew no sin; that we might be made the righteousness of God” (2 Cor.
-5:21).
+God made His son Jesus, “to be sin for us, who knew no sin; that we might be made the righteousness of God” (2 Corinthians 5:21).

 “Let’s start the new year by admitting that there is nothing less natural for us than to live for the glory of another.
 This admission is the doorway not to despair, but to hope.
 God knew that in your sin you would never live this way, so He sent His Son to live the life you couldn’t, to die on your behalf, and to rise again, conquering sin and death.”
+Step Three: Realize Spiritual Growth is a Process

 Remember that “all or nothing” mentality I mentioned?
 This is the truth that smashes it.
 Believers are positionally perfect (meaning God sees Christ’s righteousness in us), but we are far from actually perfect.
 And far doesn’t become near until a long journey is over.

+My nephew, Jackson, had to wait 15 hours in the car until his “are we there yet?” plea was answered to his satisfaction.
+Christ’s followers have a lifetime.
 That lifetime is not meant to be spent waiting to get out of the car, but actively building our relationship with God, stretching our understanding of His Word, discipling younger believers, and reaching the lost with news of God’s salvation.
 These are the good works “God hath before ordained that [we] should walk in them” (Eph.
 2:10).

 If you’ve been saved by Christ’s work on the cross, God has placed you on the road to the perfect destination He is preparing for you.
 Our travels will take us through some tough trials, heartbreaks, and temptations.
 Sometimes, through our tears, we’ll ask God, “are we there yet?”

 The wonderful thing about God’s road, though, is we never have to crash and burn.
 All we have to do is stand and move towards Him again.
 He knows we’ll never reach His perfect destination in our own strength, but He means for us to delight in this, because it means our faith will stand, not in ourselves, but “in the power of God” (I Cor.
 2:5b).
+Step Four: If at First You Don’t Succeed, Pray and Try Again

 This last step is really just a reminder to go back through the first three steps when discouragement puts up a roadblock again.
 The Christian life is a journey that ends in a perfect Heaven.
 God has chosen to leave us on this earth so that the righteousness of Christ might shine through our lives into a sin-addicted world.